-8.4.4 If patient care is adversely affected by the red cell shortage, the responsibility

-Consultant in charge of the patient.
-Advice can be sought from NHSBT Consultant
+8.4.4 If patient care is adversely affected by the red cell shortage, the responsibility for communicating this to the patient i.e., duty of candour lies with the Hospital Consultant in charge of the patient.
+Advice can be sought from NHSBT Consultant as required.